bmuhlack/bmuhlack.github.io/publications.md

 Elmers, M., Werner, R., **Muhlack, B.**, Möbius, B., and Trouvain, J. (2021).
 Evaluating the effect of pauses on number recollection in synthesized speech.
 Proc.
 32nd Conference Elektronische Sprachsignalverarbeitung (ESSV '21), Berlin, March 3-5, pp. 59-66.

 **Muhlack, B.** (2020).
 L1 and L2 Production of Non-Lexical Hesitation Particles of German and English Native Speakers.
 Proceedings of the Workshop for Laughter and Other Non-Verbal Vocalisations 2020, Bielefeld.
-Oct 05 [PDF] [Poster]
+Oct 05.

 ### Talks
 **Muhlack, B.** (2021).
 Revisiting recall effects of filler particles in German and English.
 Phonetics Colloquium Saarbrücken, June 02.